netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_nitro_request_module.rst

         *(str)*
       -
-      - The username with which to authenticate to the Netscaler node.
+      - The username with which to authenticate to the Citrix ADC node.
     * - nsip

         *(str)*
       -
-      - The IP address of the Netscaler or MAS instance where the Nitro API calls will be made.
+      - The IP address of the Citrix ADC or Citrix ADM instance where the Nitro API calls will be made.

         The port can be specified with the colon ``:``.
 E.g. ``192.168.1.1:555``.
     * - operation